kojic11/Etch-a-Sketch/README.md

 # Etch-a-Sketch

 Drawing table made with JavaScript.
-Supports user inputed table grid, restarting, changing color of background and pen.
+Supports user inputed size of table grid, restarting, changing color of background and pen.

 ### How it looks